MkSeven01/DaydreamX-/README.md

 request.
 If you are making large changes, please make sure you test your code before submitting a pull request.
 Please check [CONTRIB.md](/CONTRIB.md) for a more in-depth explanation.

-## Contributors
+## OG Nightproxy Contributors

-Thank you to the following people for contributing to DayDreamX.
+Thank you to the following people for contributing to og DayDreamX.

 [![Contributors](https://contrib.rocks/image?repo=NxroProxy/DayDreamX)](https://github.com/NightProxy/DayDreamX/graphs/contributors)